Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Voila!
 You’re finished!
 You could easily make these with more or less patchwork, or simply, without patchwork!
 In no time at all, you can make a stack of custom coffee sleeves!
 Hello, handmade gifts!

-If you would prefer to crochet a coffee cozy here a couple free crochet patterns:
+If you would prefer to crochet a DIY coffee cozy here are a couple of free crochet patterns:

 Thank you for the great idea for Christmas gifts for my book club.